amonsoes/nuke_pipeline/README.md

 python3 enrich_btc.py
 ```

-This command downloads and transforms the BTC and the TwitIE tagger.
+This command downloads and transforms the BTC with the TwitIE tagger and a pretrained FLAIR model.
 For usage requirements concerning the tagger,
 refer to it's README in the twitie-tagger folder.

 Depending in your machine, the lexical and syntactical enriching of the BTC MIGHT TAKE A LONG TIME